ssweck/tmp-solana-ibc-post/solana-ibc-story.md

 }
 ```

-All it does is allocate 40 KB buffer which is larger than default heap
+It does is allocate 40 KB buffer which is larger than default heap
 size.
+Therefore executing it as is in a transaction fails.
+However,
-However, when executing a transaction consisting of two
+when executing a transaction consisting of two instructions: the first
-instructions: the first calling the Compute Budget program with
+calling the Compute Budget program with `RequestHeapFrame(102400)`
-`RequestHeapFrame(102400)` instruction and the second calling the
+operation and the second calling the above test program, the program…
-above test program, the program will… fail just as before.
+fails just as before.

 Even though higher heap is requested, Solana program will have access
 to the first 32 KiB only.
 Well, sort of.
 Turns out the default